wso2/docs-is/en/docs/learn/multi-factor-authentication-using-fido.md

     -   Firefox (FIREFOX 60)
     -   Edge (EDGE 17723)

-    To define the set of origin URLs where the WSO2 Identity Server Dashboard will be hosted (e.g., `https://localhost:9443`):
+    To define the set of origin URLs where the WSO2 Identity Server User Portal will be hosted (e.g., `https://localhost:9443`):

     1. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf` directory.
     2. Add the following configuration.